pyeventsourcing/eventsourcing/README.md

 This library supports event sourcing in Python.

-One definition of event sourcing suggests the state of an event sourced software application is determined by a sequence of events.
+One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
 Another definition has event sourcing as a persistence mechanism for domain driven design.

-It is common for software applications to be implemented with the application state distributed or partitioned across the entities.
-Therefore, this library provides mechanisms useful in such an application: a style for coding entity behaviours - that mutates the state of the entity by instantiating, applying, and publishing domain events of different kinds; and a way for those events to be stored and replayed, to obtain the state of an entity on demand.
+It is common for the state of a software application state to be distributed or partitioned across a set of entities or "models".
+Therefore, this library provides mechanisms useful in such an application that is event soured: a style for coding entity behaviours to instantiate and publishe domain events; and a way for the domain events of an entity to be stored and replayed to obtain the state of the entity on demand.

-This document highlights the main features of the library, provides instructions for installing the package, describes the design of the software, includes a detailed example of usage and has some background information about the project.
+    This document highlights the main features of the library, provides instructions for installing the package, includes a detailed example of usage, describes the design of the software, and has some background information about the project.

 ## Features